After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 However, you do want to get good at something.

-However, that doesn’t apply to the expert who considers himself an expert, acts like an expert, and seeks new growth -plus, remember that in the long term we’re all dead, so a focus on the short-term sometimes makes sense-.
+And remember that in the long term we’re all dead, so a focus on the short-term sometimes makes sense-.

 You lose authority, status, money, and networking opportunities.
-And you also come across as lower value than you truly are because the learner overlaps with “beginner”, and beginners are lower value than experts.
+And you come across as lower value because ‘learner’ overlaps with “beginner”.

 It’s Not Just Cognitive Bias: Experts Have Less To Gain With Extreme Growth Mindset